qiyfoundation/Qiy-Scheme/use-cases/UC19 Individual Creates Connection Proposal.md

-# UC26 Qiy Application Deletes Connection
+# UC19 Individual Creates Connection Proposal

 # Abstract

-This document is the use case specification for use case [UC26 Qiy Application Deletes Connection](UC26%20Qiy%20Application%20Deletes%20Connection.md).
+This document is the use case specification for use case [UC19 Individual Creates Connection Proposal](UC19%20Individual%20Creates%20Connection%20Proposal.md).

 # Contents